tylerhou/site-old/content/posts/binary-search-with-confidence.md

 1. The left pointer should always point to a green element.
 1. The right pointer should always point to a red element.

-It's clear that the above loop body preserves those invariants.
+It should be clear that the above loop body preserves those invariants;
+convince yourself.
 Then, admire how the loop body writes itself.
-There is no equality check, no `+1`/`-1`
-arithmetic: just move the correct-color pointer.
+There is no equality check, no `+1`/`-1` arithmetic: just move the correct-color pointer.

 The `while` condition states that this loop only terminates when `left` is adjacent to `right`.
 Combined with our invariants, that means if the loop